stelligent/cfn_nag/README.md

 brew gem install cfn-nag
 ```

-# Pipeline
+# CodePipeline

-To run `cfn_nag` as an action in CodePipeline, you can deploy via the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:923120264911:applications~cfn-nag-pipeline).
+To run `cfn_nag` as an action in CodePipeline, you can deploy via the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/us-east-1/275155842945/cfn-nag-pipeline).

 # Usage